Radojica Perišić

-Radojica Perišić (1906 — April 1945) was a Serbian priest and Chetnik leader and one of the main leaders of the June 1941 uprising in eastern Herzegovina during the World War II.
+Radojica Perišić (1906 — April 1945) was a Serbian priest and Chetnik leader and one of the main leaders of the June 1941 uprising in eastern Herzegovina during World War II.
 Perišić was born in Kazanci 1906.
-During the World War II he was commander of the Chetnik Gacko Brigade.
+During World War II he was commander of the Chetnik Gacko Brigade.
 Perišić was killed by Ustaše in April 1945.
 The post-war communist historiography intentionally ignored the June 1941 uprising in eastern Herzegovina because it would contradict the communist narrative about rebels being led by communists.
 In the period after the Fall of the Berlin Wall Gacko municipality proclaimed 6 June as their holiday in honor of the beginning of the uprising and held public ceremonies on 6 June as the Day of Gacko.

 World War II

 June 1941 uprising in eastern Herzegovina

 At the beginning of the World War II Perišić was a priest of the Serbian Orthodox Church in Kazanci, Gacko, Eastern Herzegovina.
 When population of Eastern Herzegovina was subjected to genocide carried by Independent State of Croatia, Perišić inspired the local population to start a rebellion and defend themselves.

 Perišić commanded rebel units from villages Kazanci, Golija, Vratkovići and Dobrelji.
 On 6 June Perišić led the insurgents from his village during the attack on local gendarmes.

 Since Perišić and Milorad Popović had a significant influence on population in part of Gacko county, while captain Bajagić on part of villages near border toward Montenegro, the rebels entrusted them to lead attack on Ustaše position in Avtovac and Fazlagića Kula on 28 June 1941.

 During the preparation for the attack on Avtovac, Gacko and Fazlagića Kula, Perišić sent a letter to Dramešina.
 Avtovac, defended by 200 Croatian Home Guard, 50 Ustaše from Eastern Herzegovina and 20 Ustaše from Western Herzegovina, was attacked in dawn of 28 June 1941.

 Perišič was a leader of nationalist rebels, together with Manja Višnjić.
 The nationalist rebels established a battalion in November 1941, when communist also established their battalion.

 According to post-war sources published in communist governed Yugoslavia, Perišić met with Radoje Dakić and other members of headquarters of the communist detachment and agreed to cooperate in the struggle against Italian occupiers and Ustaše in Gatac county.

 Perišić was one of main organizers of gathering of the people of Gacko and Piva held on Ravno on 18 July 1941.
 According to Chetnik sources Perišić was awarded with Order of the Star of Karađorđe and promoted to the rank of voivode.